 println("the value stored in `output` is $(output)")

 Let's now consider the same implementation but through tasks.
-In particular, we define a task to perform a mutation as follows.
+In particular, we define a task that performs the mutation as follows.

 function job!(x)